- College of Education

 You must complete a minimum of 144 clock hours, in at least two distinctive settings.
 Only the actual work time can be tallied (e.g., travel not included).

-In order for you to qualify for the Educate and Engage Recognition Program, engaged learning hours must be documented on Recognition Stole Program Form (PDF) and submitted to Graham Hall 329 prior to November 15th for December graduation recognition, and prior to April 15th for May graduation recognition.
+For you to qualify for the Educate and Engage Recognition Program, engaged learning hours must be documented on Recognition Stole Program Form (PDF) and submitted electronically to email@example.com or in-person to our student services office in Gabel 138 prior to Nov.
+15th for December graduation recognition, and prior to April 15th for May graduation recognition.